Matthew Sweet: 2000s

 In 2000, Sweet released Time Capsule: Best of 90/00, a retrospective compilation which featured two new tracks.

 In 2001, Sweet and Darius Rucker performed The Beach Boys song "Sail On, Sailor" on the special A Tribute to Brian Wilson; the musicians later performed the same song with Brian Wilson himself on Late Show with David Letterman.

 In 2002, Sweet released To Understand: The Early Recordings of Matthew Sweet, a retrospective compilation which featured unreleased material.
-Also that year, he formed the supergroup The Thorns with Shawn Mullins and Pete Droge.
+Also that year, he formed the group The Thorns with Shawn Mullins and Pete Droge.

 In 2003, Sweet released Kimi Ga Suki, a garage-rock album initially released in Japan, where Sweet has a following.

 In 2004, he released Living Things, an acoustic album mainly consisted of material he wrote while recording w/ The Thorns.

 In 2006, Sweet and Susanna Hoffs released Under the Covers, Vol. 1, which featured covers of popular 1960s songs.

 In 2008, Sweet released Sunshine Lies, his 10th studio album, which also incorporated a 2-LP set featuring 4 bonus tracks.

 In 2009, Sweet and Hoffs released Under the Covers, Vol. 2, which featured covers of popular 1970s songs.